daspn/private-actions-checkout/README.md

 # private-actions-checkout

 Simplifies using custom private actions (and promotes code reuse) by looping throught a list of repositories and checking them out locally.
-This action assumes that valid SSH credentials are available to the `git` executable (see example below).

 ## Usage